acecilia/NestLayout/README.md

 This framework makes exclusive use of StackViews for configuring the layout: basically you can see it as syntactic sugar for StackView based layouts. the benefits are:

-  * The layout logic is implemented by Apple and the StackViews, not a third party developer.
-This means you can rely on it in terms of performance and implementation bugs.
+  * The layout logic is implemented by Apple and the UIStackView class (AutoLayout is working behind the scenes), not a third party developer.
+This means that it is reliable in terms of **good performance and minimal implementation bugs**.
-  * The API exposed by this framework will not change as long as the API used by StackViews does not change.
-This means you can rely on it in terms of long-term maintainability.
+  * The API exposed by this framework will not change as long as the API exposed by UIStackView does not change.
+This means that it is reliable in terms of **long-term maintainability**.
+  * The API exposed by this framework is exacly the same as the one exposed by the UIStackView class.
+This means that it has a **minimal learning curve**.
+  * The **source** code of this framework is **under 200 lines**: nothing to worry about if you do not feel confortable about adding another dependency to your project.
-  * The API exposed by this framework keeps your code tidy, easier to read and more expressive.
-In the end, less prone to bugs.
+  * The API exposed by this framework keeps your **code tidy, easier to read and more expressive**.
+In the end, **less prone to bugs**.

 ## Usage
-hFixed corresponds to views with height constraint. hwFixed corresponds to views with height and width constraints:
+hFixed corresponds to views with height constraint (in red color). hwFixed corresponds to views with height and width constraints (in orange color):

 ```swift
 UIStackView(hFixedView1, axis: .vertical, spacing: 10)